aws-observability/aws-otel-test-framework/docs/setup-basic-components-in-aws-account.md

 # Setup basic components in aws account

-To run any types of test rather than the `mock folder`, the testing framework will need to create resources in your aws account. there're some basic components needed before run the tests.
+To run any types of test rather than the `mock folder`, the testing framework will need to create resources in your aws account. there are some basic components needed to run the tests.

 ## 1. Setup your aws credentials
 Refer to: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html